jmigpin/editor/README.md

     	use multi-key to compose characters (Ex: [multi-key, ~, a] = ã) -version
     	output version and exit
-  -wraplineindenttabs int
+  -wraplineindenttabs float
-    	number of tab widths used to indent wrapped lines (default 2) -wraplinerune int
+    	number of tab widths used to indent wrapped lines (default 1.5) -wraplinerune int
     	code for wrap line rune, can be set to zero (default 8592) -wrapwordlimit int